Census in Statistics: Overview

-A census is where every member of a population is studied.
-It results in a parameter for a population, as opposed to a statistic (How to tell the difference between a statistic and a parameter).
-Studying every member of a population is usually impractical because of financial of time constraints.
+It results in a parameter for a population, as opposed to a statistic.
+Basically, a parameter — as everyone is surveyed — contains information about everyone in the population while a statistic only tells you something about a small part of that population (See: How to tell the difference between a statistic and a parameter).
+Studying every member of a population is usually not practical because of finances or time constraints.
 With the exception of the U.S. Census, censuses are very rare.

 The U.S. Census

-The U.S. Census is conducted every ten years, for years ending in 0.
-For example, a census was held in 1990 and another in 2000.
+The U.S. Census happens every ten years, for years ending in 0.
+For example, census years included 1990 and 2000.
 Historically, polling staff have contacted individual households via mail and direct contact.
-However, it is expected that many households will be able to fill out census information using the internet.
+However, many households in future censuses will be able to fill out census information using the internet.
 Participation in the census is mandatory.
 Refusing to participate in the census can result in hefty fines.

-The Economic Census is conducted every five years, for years ending in 2 an 7.
+The Economic Census happens every five years, for years ending in 2 and 7.
 For example, there was a U.S. Government Economic Census in 2007 and 2012.
-The Economic Census provides information about American businesses.
+The Economic Census summarizes information about American businesses.

 There are over 130+ topics from census bureau surveys and programs.